Stray from the Path

-Stray from the Path is an American hardcore punk band formed in 2001 in Long Island, New York.
+Stray from the Path was an American hardcore punk band formed in 2001 on Long Island, New York.
 They have released eleven full-length albums.
 Their first three records were independently released – People Over Profit in 2002, Audio Prozac in 2003, and Our Oceania in 2004.
 Stray From The Path then signed with Sumerian Records and released six records with them; Villains in 2008, Make Your Own History in 2009, Rising Sun in 2011, Anonymous in 2013, Subliminal Criminals in 2015, and Only Death Is Real in 2017.
-They are currently signed to UNFD and released Internal Atomics in 2019, Euthanasia in 2022, and Clockworked in 2025.
+In 2019, they signed to UNFD and released Internal Atomics, followed by Euthanasia in 2022, and Clockworked in 2025 via SharpTone Records.

-On May 30 2025, the band surprise released their eleventh and final album Clockworked as well as announcing they will break up at the end of 2025 after fulfilling their tour commitments.
+On May 30, 2025, the band surprise-released their eleventh and final album Clockworked as well as announcing they will break up at the end of 2025 after fulfilling their tour commitments.